-You have to take a government licensing course.
+You have to take a Canadian government licensing course.

 You must obtain 2400hrs of experience with a PI beginner's license.

-How to Become a Private Investigator, in Most Places
+How to Become a Canadian Private Investigator, in Most Provinces

 This lack of guidance and Private Investigator education is why so many new Private Investigators burn out and quit and why many experienced Private Investigators are jaded.
 On top of this, PI clients with small budgets typically get the new unqualified Private Investigators, nobody wins in this situation.
 It is also not fair to small PI clients to use their files to haphazardly train new Private Investigators.